 The best coffee in Canada is closer than you think.
-Check out these top-notch spots across the country, complete with fair trade brews and majestic views.
+Check out these top-notch java joints across the country, complete with fair trade brews and majestic views.

 A really good cup of joe is a simple, beautiful thing.
 But not all mugs are created equal.
-Judging the best java is all about the quality of the beans and the taste of the brew, as well as the feeling of the atmosphere all around you, as you sip it.
-Here we present the best coffee in Canada, highlighting one spot in each province and territory, from coast-to-coast-to-coast.
+Judging the best java is all about the quality of the beans and the richness of the brew, as well as the atmosphere around you as you sip.
+Here we present the best coffee in Canada, highlighting one spot in each province and territory, from coast to coast to coast.

 Check out the most famous house in every province.

-Receiver has become the island go-to for java lovers looking for the best coffee in Canada.
+Receiver has become the island go-to for java lovers.
 After opening its first location in 2014, Receiver quickly expanded to three locations in the Charlottetown area—each spot with its own style, flair and history.
 One is housed in the 19th century Brass Shop, where the Prince Edward Island Railway once polished their locomotives, and another has set up on Richmond Street.
 Receiver’s hub at the Creamery Boardwalk bakes fresh pastries and organic breads for all four locations, with bags of beans piled high inside and an open on-site roasting operation allowing visitors to see how the magic happens.

 This eclectic, colourful coffee shop is located at the tip of the Gaspé Peninsula, on the Gulf of St. Lawrence.
 Surrounded by the majesty of the easternmost edge of the Appalachian Mountains as they meet the sea, everything inside this downtown café is a work of art.
 The owner, Jacques Legault, has spent two decades collecting the work of local artists, so you can sip some of the best coffee in Canada surrounded by stained glass, paintings and sculptures produced right in the area.
 The menu offers a wide variety of coffees and reads like poetry—from the Phare Fouetté (whipped lighthouse), a cappuccino royale with whipped cream, to La Baie au Lait (bay milk), a latte that you can sip on the back patio, which overlooks the Bay of Gaspé.

-Once, Daniel Biro, the owner of this roastery and coffee shop, travelled the world with rock band Hawk Nelson—experiencing a variety of premium coffee cultures, from Italy to Seattle to Australia.
+Once, Daniel Biro, the owner of this roastery and coffee shop, travelled the world with rock band Hawk Nelson—an experience that gave him the chance to sample a variety of premium coffee cultures, from Italy to Seattle to Australia.
 Those experiences inspired his new shop, located in the heart of the Kawartha Lakes, where he roasts beans from Ethiopia, Colombia and El Salvador.
-But Rapids End, whose name refers to area’s original Ojibwa name, Nogojiwanong (literally: place at the end of the rapids), is firmly rooted in the region.
+But Rapids End, which refers to area’s original Ojibwa name Nogojiwanong (literally, “place at the end of the rapids”), is firmly rooted in the region.
 Peterborough is home to the national canoe museum and the area is defined by a chain of glacier-carved lakes, a favourite for boaters and swimmers and those seeking other aquatic pursuits.
 Rapids End feels a lot like one of the cottages that line the many shorelines in the region, with nautical maps and even a full-sized canoe hanging from the wall.
 Grab a cup, before heading out on the lake, a mere ten minutes away.

 A favourite for java junkies since it opened in 1993, this stylish café imports and roasts some of the best coffee in Canada.
 Sip a steaming cup of their signature Café Broadway (a decadent mix of hazelnut espresso, chocolate milk and chocolate whipped cream), or cool down with a Vietnamese iced coffee.
 The café also uses beans from around the world, including from Guatemala, Costa Rica, Brazil, India, Peru, Colombia and Sumatra, as well as distinctive in-house blends, all of which are fair trade.
 Grab a cup (and a bag, to go), and wander Broadway, a five-block urban village that’s home to some of Saskatoon’s coolest restaurants, barbershops, boutiques and festivals.